pfennigt/e_coli_growth/01_studies/SDY001_HighGA_gradient_GA_test/ASY001_biolector_data/README.md

 	The bacteria were first transferred into liquid LB medium (20 g l^-1 LB Broth (Lennox); Carl Roth GmbH + Co.
 KG, Karlsruhe, Germany) with 100 mg ml^1 spectinomycin and incubated at 250 rpm and 37 °C. After one change of medium, they were plated on an agarose Petri dish containing 35 g l^-1 LB broth and 100 mg ml^-1 spectinomycin.
 The inoculated plate was left to incubate at 37 °C overnight.
 The bacteria were transferred onto new agarose plates and incubated at 37 °C multiple times to acchieve single, monoclonal colonies.
 The last plate was placed in refrigeration and used as the source for inoculations of liquid media.

-	Liquid cultures were created by picking a colony from the source-plate and transferring it into 5 ml of minimal M9 medium with growth-supporting supplements, antibiotics, 22 mM (0.4 % w/v) glucose ("M9G", Tab.
-S2), depending on the experiment.
+	Liquid cultures were created by picking a colony from the source-plate and transferring it into 5 ml of minimal M9 medium with growth-supporting supplements, antibiotics, and 22 mM (0.4 % w/v) glucose ("M9G", Tab.
+S2).
 Yeast extract was also added to the medium to a concentration of 1 g l^-1.
 This liquid culture was then incubated at 250 rpm and 37 °C. Every two to seven days, 50 ul of this liquid culture were transferred into 5 ml of fresh M9G medium and continued to be incubated.
 One day before the measurement the culture was renewed as explained before.

 	5 ml of an 1 OD cell solution were prepared by first measuring the optical density at 600 nm wavelength of a 1:4 dilution of culture with MilliQ.
-An appropriate amount of cell culture that was spun down and the cell pellet was resuspended in 5 ml of fresh M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
+An appropriate amount of cell culture was spun down and the cell pellet was resuspended in 5 ml of fresh M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
 S2) by pipetting.
-Each 50 ml of M9S, M9G, and M9A media, as well as the 5 ml of 1 OD cell solution were placed in an OT-2 pipetting robot with P300 pipette module (Opentrons, New York, USA).
+Each 50 ml of M9S, M9G, and 66 mM (0.4 % w/v) acetate ("M9A", Tab.
+S2) medium, as well as the 5 ml of 1 OD cell solution were placed in an OT-2 pipetting robot with P300 pipette module (Opentrons, New York, USA).
 A 48-well MTP-48-BOH well plate ("FlowerPlate"; m2p-labs GmbH, Baesweiler, Germany) was filled using the pipetting script ../ASY001_biolector_data_OTscript.py.
 The layout included seven-step gradients of both glucose and acetate with equal carbon-molarity ranging from 0 to 119.88 C-mmol l^-1.
 Each incoulated well was filled with 900 ul of appropriately mixed medium and 100 ul of cell solution.
 The 6 blank wells contained 1 ml of medium with different carbon sources and concentrations.

-	The FlowerPlate was measured in a BioLector Pro at 37 °C with 900 rpm and the optical modules (product number and gain in parenthesis): scatter (E-OP-201, 3), riboavin fluorescence (E-OP-227, 6), pH(E-OP-202, 7), O2 saturation (E-OP-203, 7) and NADH fluorescence(E-OP-405, 1).
+	The FlowerPlate was measured in a BioLector Pro (m2p-labs GmbH, Baesweiler, Germany) bioreactor at 37 °C with 900 rpm and the optical modules (product number and gain in parenthesis): scatter (E-OP-201, 3), riboflavin fluorescence (E-OP-227, 6), pH (E-OP-202, 7), O2 saturation (E-OP-203, 7), and NADH fluorescence (E-OP-405, 1).

 2. Methods for processing the data:
 	25_Ecoli_2020_REDUCTION-1.csv was produced by reading 25-Ecoli_2020--2020-02-18-15-37-46.csv into the BioLection software and saving the data via Data Management > Save as... > 1 (No Reduction)